American Airlines AAdvantage Complete Guide

 Here are a few miscellaneous tips:

-• No round-trip advantage.
-While Delta often charges fewer miles for round-trip awards, we don’t see the same pattern with American.
+• Usually, no round-trip advantage.
+While Delta often charges fewer miles for round-trip awards, we used to never see the same pattern with American.
+That’s changed a couple of times this year, but it’s unclear if that was a pattern or more of a one-time glitch.

 • Scroll down or sort.
 American won’t always show the best priced award at the top, especially when partner flights are involved.